1. RACGP provost terms of reference

 Secretariat support will be provided for the Provost group by the State Faculties and rotated every 2 years.

-To align with clause 6.G, Faculty Boards may upon commencement of this Policy resolve to extend a Provost’s term for a further year.
+To align with clause 6.G, Faculty Councils may upon commencement of this Policy resolve to extend a Provost’s term for a further year.
 Any such extension does not count for the purpose of clauses 6.E, 6.F or 6.I.

 8. Administrative procedures